-This course meets synchronously via Zoom on Mondays, Wednesdays, & Fridays, 13:00-13:50.
+This course meets synchronously via Zoom on Mondays, Wednesdays, & Fridays, 14:00-14:50.
 On Thursdays, there is no class Zoom session.
-Instead, the weekly schedule (posted on D2L) will let you know what work you have that day (such as a video to watch or an activity to complete).
+Instead, the weekly schedule (posted on D2L) will let you know what work you have that day.
 That Thursday work will be completed asynchronously (on your own, at your own pace) by the weekly homework deadline of Friday at midnight.

-Important dates (excluding weekly homework, always due Friday at midnight):
+Important dates (excluding regular homework & audio recordings, always due Friday at midnight):